A vivid and tender portrait of a teenager learning to navigate adult emotions, survive deracination and discover who she is inside.

 Suzi Feay, Financial Times Best Summer Books

 DIANA ANYAKWO grew up in Lagos, Nigeria.
 She is of mixed Irish and Nigerian heritage.
 She moved to the UK when she was a teenager and later graduated from the University of Manchester with a degree in Molecular Biology and a Masters in Bioreactor Systems.
 She spent three years in Athens, Greece where she taught English and worked as an editor at an educational publisher.
 She currently lives and works in Manchester as a freelance writer and editor of English Language teaching materials.

-Her debut novel will be published by Atom Books, Little Brown UK in Spring 2022.
+Her debut novel, My Life As a Chameleon is published by Atom Books, Little Brown UK in May 2023.